Why Are Most dApps Built on Ethereum?

 Many dApps utilize a native token that facilitates activity within the application — also known as a utility token.
-On the Ethereum network, these tokens adhere to the ERC-20 standard, a set of rules that ensure tokens can interact seamlessly.
+On the Ethereum network, these tokens adhere to the ERC-20 tokenization standard, a set of rules that ensure Ethereum-based tokens can interact seamlessly with one another.
 This component of network architecture is critical to ensuring the continuity of Ethereum-based applications.
-To generate revenue, dApps can monetize their assets on existing crypto exchanges or launch their own decentralized exchanges.
+To generate revenue, dApps can monetize their assets on existing crypto exchanges or launch their own decentralized exchange (DEX).

 The ERC-20 standard enables the frictionless exchange of these crypto assets.
 Further, the increase in trading volume brings more awareness to dApps residing within the Ethereum ecosystem; the network reinvests in itself.
 A clear path toward monetization results from Ethereum's vast community and robust, interoperable network infrastructure.

 Although the Ethereum blockchain continues to dominate the dApp landscape, alternative networks are beginning to chip away at its market share.
 The dApp development and transaction volumes on EOS, TRON, IOST, Ontology, and NEO all point to the gradual diversification of the dApp ecosystem.

 EOS: The EOS blockchain emphasizes its enterprise-grade use cases for public and private sector deployment.
 Nonetheless, the most popular dApps on the EOS network fall within the gaming and marketplace categories.

 TRON: A recent network protocol update and a growing overall DeFi market are responsible for TRON’s rapidly expanding dApp market share.

 NEO: The NEO blockchain asserts itself as the most developer-friendly platform.
 The network offers a comprehensive suite of developer tools that aim to build a future smart economy.